briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

     3. _(3)_ With both a slow-moving vehicle emblem and alternate reflective material as specified in this subsection (f).
 The Ohio Director of Public Safety, subject to Ohio R.C.
-Chapter 119, shall adopt rules establishing standards and specifications for the position of mounting of the alternate reflective material authorized by this subsection (f).
+[Chapter 119][ORC Chapter 119], shall adopt rules establishing standards and specifications for the position of mounting of the alternate reflective material authorized by this subsection (f).
 The rules shall permit, as a minimum, the alternate reflective material to be black, gray or silver in color.
 The alternate reflective material shall be mounted on the animal-drawn vehicle so as to be visible at all times specified in Section 337.02, from a distance of not less than 500 feet to the rear when illuminated by the lawful lower beams of headlamps.

 7. _(g)_ Every unit of farm machinery that is designed by its manufacturer to operate at a speed greater than twenty-five miles per hour shall display a